 Cabinetry, floor color, and countertops are the three major components of the color scheme in your kitchen.
 Keeping your color scheme simple gives you the flexibility to change your kitchen theme anytime by adding highlighting colors through smaller items and accessories.
-Learn how to make your kitchen match with these tips for matching your countertops, cabinets, and flooring.
+Learn how to make your kitchen match with answers to some commonly asked questions about matching your countertops, cabinets, and flooring.

-When picking out the colors for you kitchen, your first step is to pick out two complementing dominant colors.
-Keeping these two colors simple will give you more opportunities to change up your kitchen over time.
-The third color should be an accent color that brings the entire room together while giving the room a little character.
-Deciding what colors you want in your kitchen plays a role in choosing your style of kitchen.For example, black and white kitchens are mostly categorized as modern, or contemporary.
-On the other hand, neutral colored kitchens are mostly placed in the “country” category.
+When deciding on the colors for your kitchen, a good first step is to pick out two complementing primary colors.
+Working with two colors will give you more opportunities to update your kitchen over time.
+A third accent color can be selected that brings the entire room together while giving the room a little character.

 For more information on countertops, click here.

-There are two ways to pick out your kitchen floor.
-The first is to coordinate your floor color with your countertops and cabinetry; which will act as secondary colors.
+Two common ways to pick out your kitchen floor include: 1.
+Coordinate your floor color with your countertops and cabinetry; which will act as secondary colors.
 These secondary colors will help separate your flooring from your cabinetry and countertops.
-The second option is to match your countertops and cabinetry and use the flooring as a contrasting piece.
+2. the second option is to match your countertops and cabinetry and use the flooring as a contrasting piece.
 One popular traditional look, for example, is a kitchen with white cabinetry and black countertops with dark wood flooring.
 The black and the white are the two primary colors, and the dark wood flooring acts as an accent color between the cabinets and countertops.

 For more information on flooring types, click here.